- What are imaging tests?

 - Tell your doctor if you could be pregnant or are breastfeeding before having any of these tests.

-- X-ray studies expose the body to radiation, but modern x-ray equipment uses the smallest amount of radiation possible.
-(See “General questions and comments on radiation risk” for more on this.)
+- X-ray tests expose the body to radiation, but modern x-ray equipment uses much smaller amounts of radiation than in the past.
+(See “Questions about radiation risk” for more on this.)

 - A newer technology, called digital radiology, produces pictures on computer screens rather than on film.
 The size and contrast of the pictures can be adjusted to make them easier to read, and they can be sent to computers in other medical offices or hospitals.